 The deadline for registration is usually in the November of the preceding year – but check the school’s website for the exact date.

 Open Days: Open days for 10+ entry usually take place in the September and October of the autumn term and should be booked in advance by clicking here.

 We recommend that you allow 2 hours for your visit and that you take your son with you.

-All registered candidates will be invited to sit examinations in English, maths and verbal reasoning early in the January of their Year 5.
+All registered candidates will be invited to sit examinations early in the January of their Year 5, covering:

 The English paper (1 hour) combines both comprehension (multiple-choice) and writing in one, and candidates are recommended to spend 30 minutes on each section.
 Last year the composition exercise was to continue the story from the comprehension extract.

 The maths paper (45 minutess) covers Number, Shape, Space, Measurement and Data Handling.